liamhelmer/agentic-reliability-framework/README.md

 *   **Multi-Stage Analysis Pipeline** Performs detection, diagnosis, and predictive reasoning to assess incident context, potential causes, and downstream risk.

-*   **Historical Pattern Recall** Identifies similar past incidents using vector-based similarity techniques to surface precedent and comparative outcomes.
+*   **Historical Pattern Recall** Identifies similar past incidents using graph-based similarity techniques to surface precedent and comparative outcomes.

 *   **Advisory Planning Output** Produces structured, immutable remediation plans that describe _what could be done_, _why_, and _with what expected impact_—without taking action.